 Why Brain Dumps Work

 You might think this sounds silly.
 Listing out your problems and anxieties on paper isn’t that big of a deal, right?
 How can that solve anything?

-The reason a brain dump is effective is because it allows you to capture abstract thoughts and make them corporeal.
+The reason the brain dump method is effective is that it allows you to capture abstract thoughts and make them corporeal.
 When you’re stressed or overthinking, you have a tornado of thoughts swirling in your head.
 The winds are whipping, the cows are flying, and nothing is able to be captured.
 A nagging worry might swing into your conscious for a moment, then a different thought, then a different thought.
 Eventually, the first nagging worry will swing by again, and it will continue to do so unless you pin it down.
 Trying to capture these thoughts with no tool is like trying to catch smoke with your hands.
 It’s impossible.